Jake McCarthy Player Props: Diamondbacks vs. Cardinals

-On Tuesday, Jake McCarthy (.286 slugging percentage in past 10 games, with no homers) and the Arizona Diamondbacks face the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
-First pitch is at 9:40 PM ET.
+Jake McCarthy -- hitting .321 in his past 10 games -- will be in action for the Arizona Diamondbacks against the St. Louis Cardinals, with Jack Flaherty on the mound, on July 26 at 3:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Cardinals.
+In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Cardinals.

 Jake McCarthy Game Info & Props vs. the Cardinals